vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 }
 ```

-To test these implementations, add the `testData` method to the `TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testData` method in main.
+To test these implementations, add the `testData` method to the `src/main/java/TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testData` method in main.
 Here is the code for the `testData` method:

 ```Java